snowplow-archive/snowplow.github.com/_posts/2016-12-09-snowplow-r86-petra-released.md

 <h2 id="upgrading">5.
 Upgrading</h2>

-Upgrading is simple - update the `hadoop_enrich` job version in your configuration YAML like so:
+Upgrading is simple - update the `hadoop_shred` job version in your configuration YAML like so:

 {% highlight yaml %}
 versions: